tabitha-r/rgibsonmusic/README.md

 JSON files are set up as a collection of `"key": "value"` pairs.
 Be careful, unless the value is a number or true or false, they will need quotation marks around them.
 For example `"year": 2024` is fine, as is `"show": true`, but `"title": "Feedback Piano"` require the quotes.
 Also make sure to leave all the curly brackets (`{ }`) and commas in place.

-1. To edit any of these, first navigate to [the directory](/tree/main/assets/data)
+1. To edit any of these, first navigate to the `assets/data/` directory

 ### Updating Contact